osxmidi/LinVst3/README.md

 **Bitwig**

 For Bitwig, in Settings->Plug-ins choose "Individually" plugin setting and check all of the LinVst plugins.
-For Bitwig 2.4.3, In Settings->Plug-ins choose Independent plug-in host process for "Each plug-in" setting and check all of the LinVst plugins.
+For Bitwig 2.4.3, In Settings->Plug-ins choose Independent plug-in host process for "Each plug-in" setting and check all of the LinVst3 plugins.

 **Renoise**